fabiog1901/pgworkload/workloads/kv.md

 Run a KV workload against a table `kv_int_str` that uses `INT` as key and `STRING` as value of 50 chars, in batches of 16.

+First, you need to create your target table.
+The KV workload will not create the schema for you.

 ```sql
 CREATE TABLE kv_int_str (k INT8 PRIMARY KEY, v STRING);
 ```